GraphQL is rapidly emerging as a viable alternative for the creation and publication of APIs.

 The above directory was created as part of the background research for the free GraphQL State of the Market 2017 Report: All Your Queries Answered, produced by Platformable and sponsored by GitHub and APIdays.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Apollo GraphQL, MADE, Udemy, Bit.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Apollo GraphQL, Udemy.

 Feature image: By Frances Gunn, on Unsplash.